 Holzhausen (wooden house) Park was originally the grand country estate of the Holzhausen family who built it in the 1400s.
 This wasn’t a manicured park in the classical sense; it was more like a forest garden filled with old oaks, ash, maple, beech and chestnut trees.
 As I walked among the trees with my younger brother I sensed someone watching me.
 I looked to my left and saw a woman standing within the trunk of an old tree.
 In the days and weeks ahead this “tree spirit”, which is what I came to call her, appeared to me several more times.
 Each time was an entirely different experience, yet I could sense her speaking to my soul.
 During one of these encounters she revealed my life purpose, “to help people understand each other better.”

 Soon after this revelation my father told us we were moving to the United States.
-Immediately after we settled into our new Midwest home I began searching for the tree spirit, hoping she had followed me across the ocean.
+Immediately after we settled into our new Midwestern home I began searching for her, hoping she had followed me across the ocean.
 I stood before every old tree and opened my heart, praying for her to reveal herself, but she didn’t.
-Eventually these new American trees became my first American friends.
+Eventually these trees became my first American friends.
 The cedars/arborvitaes were sweet and protective; the weeping willows were mothering, while the oaks, elms and ash felt like grandparents encouraging me to crawl into their embrace.

 My parents, who had adopted me as an infant, passed away early in my adult life.
 Mysteriously a door opened that reunited me with my birth mother Karin.
-I soon learned the true story of how I came to be in this world and discovered that my birth name was Carmen Sylvia, which meant “guardian tree.”
+I soon learned the truth of how I came to be in this world and that my birth name was Carmen Sylvia, meaning “guardian tree.”